flokleiser/nextjs-flo/README.md

 ## Top Priority (important)

 - [ ] Style title page
+    - [ ] General: links transform more on hover
     - [ ] idea 1: Background card
     - [ ] idea 2: mouse cursor effects? background gradient changing on mouse hover etc
-    - [ ] idea 3: scrolling down to projects page? --> test with testing
+    - [ ] idea 3: scrolling down to projects page? --> test with testing --> google how to divide single page, one to 100vh, next one starting below
     - [ ] idea 4: projects images scrolling by (in the background or in the middle)

+- [ ] Look into cursor pointer (why does it work on navbar)

+- [ ]

 - [ ] add some "scroll resistance" ? scrolling slower etc

 ## TO FIX:

+- [ ] Back Button --> top left under navbar

 - [ ] Gridanimation & Cardanimation smaller displays not centered